plan-vision/hppcrt/README.txt

 This is a fork of HPPC from CarrotSearch, see JavaDoc and documentation at: http://labs.carrotsearch.com/hppc.html for more info.

-IMPORTANT: Developers - read INSTALL file for proper Eclipse setup!
+IMPORTANT: Developers - read INSTALL file for proper Eclipse setup and requirements

 ---------------------------------------